diegoiast/lsp-client-demo-qt/README.md

 ## Status

 1. Not working yet.
-I get a single connection.
+  1. Iniailize server is working
+  1. Hover is WIP, non reliable yet.
+  1. Server gets reset (?) sometimes.
-2. Working only on Linux, Windows will come soon.
+2. Tested only on Linux, Windows will come soon.
 3. Forking clang is using QProcess.
 I want to remove this, as I assume not all users of LSP will be using Qt.
 4. macOS is not tested.

 License MIT